 Discrimination shall mean a difference in treatment in any service, program, course, or facility of Northeast Wisconsin Technical College on the basis of race, color, creed, religion, sex, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status or parental status, or other protected status.
 Based on this definition, if you feel you have experienced discrimination, follow these procedures:

 Step 1 - Informal Discussion

-Discuss your problems or concerns with the Director of College Diversity, Accommodation Services Officer, an Admissions Counselor, and/or instructor.
+Discuss your problems or concerns with the Director, Diversity & Inclusion, Accommodation Services Officer, an Admissions Counselor, and/or instructor.
 If this action does not resolve the problem, you may wish to continue with a formal written complaint.
 Obtain a copy of the complaint form from the following individuals:

 Learning Resource Center Staff - (920) 498-6812